 How to buy a leg of lamb?

-The butcher could also trim away some of the thick layer of fat, you do need some fat, but not that super thick outer layer.
+The butcher could also trim away some of the thick layers of fat; you do need some fat, but not that super thick outer layer.

 How to roast lamb with white wine?

-I tried to recreate this recipe on the memories I have of my mother’s lamb many many years ago: a leg of lamb slowly cooked in the oven with lots of wine.
-I can’t still remember the aroma that filled the house that day.
+I tried to recreate this recipe on the memories I had of my mother's lamb many, many years ago: a leg of lamb slowly cooked in the oven with lots of wine.
+I can't still remember the aroma that filled the house that day.